Our mediation service focuses on you and your family's future needs when separating

 The meetings are confidential and cannot be used in any legal proceedings.
 Your attendance is totally voluntary, and each party has the right to leave the session if they wish.

-Child Only Mediations the fee is £100 per person,£50 for Clients on Universal Credits
+Child Only Mediations the fee is £125 per person,

-With the support of the government we are able to offer you a voucher of £500.00 towards mediation sessions that involve children ( not the MIAM meetings ) subject to availability, you will be told how this works at the MIAM
+With the support of the government we are able to offer you a voucher of £500.00 towards mediation sessions that involve children ( not the MIAM or documents fees) subject to availability, you will be told how this works at the MIAM

-Where agreement is reached in mediation cases involving financial issues, there is £110 fee for each document, (£55.00 per person, each document ) these being the Open Financial Statement and Memorandum of Understanding which can be transposed into a Consent Order by your solicitors.
+Where a mediation case involving financial issues reaches an agreement, there is a £170 document fee for each client (a total of £340).
+These are the Open Financial Statement for a fee of £120 and a Memorandum of Understanding for a fee of £220, which can be transposed into a Consent Order by your solicitors.

 Where the marital net assets exceed £1 million, we offer a structured scale of fees which the mediator will discuss with you during the MIAM meetings